DonaldKellett/Osiv/API.md

 ### `POST /signup`

 Signs up for an account.
-When this endpoint is used with POST, the server expects JSON data containing the following fields:
+When this endpoint is used, the server expects JSON data containing the following fields:

 - `"privileged"`: A boolean value indicating whether the account to be created is privileged
 - `"prettyName"`: A human-readable name associated with the account, e.g. `"John Doe"`.
 There should be as few restrictions on the format of this field as possible.
 For example, rejecting pretty names over 1024 characters would be acceptable, but rejecting any pretty name with non-alphanumeric characters would not be acceptable